 Furthermore, if you’re planning a trip from Krakow to Auschwitz concentration camp, (see below) it is particularly recommended to join a free tour of the Jewish Quarter the day before.
 This way you learn what happened to Jews prior to them being taken to Auschwitz; as well as what happened at the camp itself.
 Hearing the events in chronological order will help with your overall understanding of the topic.

-The Jewish Quarter free tour meets in Krakow main square, in the Old Town and you walk to the Jewish quarter from there.
-It finishes in the heart of Kazimierz, where you are surrounded by some of the best bars, restaurants and street food in Krakow.
-Perfect for our next suggestion…
+The Jewish Quarter free tour meets in the Old Town main market square and finishes in the heart of Kazimierz, where you are surrounded by some of the best bars, restaurants and street food in Krakow.
+Perfect to lead onto our next suggestion in your 3 days in Krakow itinerary.

 At Plac Nowy in the Jewish Quarter, crowds of people tuck into one of Krakow’s most famous street food offerings.
 Zapiekanki are long, baguette-like pizza breads, topped with cheese, mushrooms and a whole host of various other toppings.
 These popular Polish snacks hark back to Communist days.
 Each window of Plac Nowy’s Okrąglak (octagonal) building offers a cheap and filling snack that is part of the local culture.